 Enter photo credit

-A collection of historic townhouses and "bachelor quarters" make up this charmer with a delightfully secluded vibe amid the hustle and bustle of the French Quarter.
-The main building dates back to the 1780s, and was once home to the apothecary Antoine Amedee Peychaud, who created New Orleans's now-legendary Sazerac cocktail.
-Elegance and romance abound: tapestry-covered chairs, a fire flickering in the sitting room, and antiques-furnished rooms all contribute to a 19th-century feel.
-Some rooms are in the former "bachelor quarters" in the courtyard, others are on the upper floors of the main house, and there's also a two-story suite in the carriage house.
-Complimentary Wi-Fi and refreshments are part of the experience, and the hotel often hosts fun activities, like the three-day, adults-only Ghost Hunter "summer camp."
+A collection of historic townhouses and "bachelor quarters" make up this charming hotel with a delightfully secluded vibe amid the excitement of the French Quarter.
+The main building, which dates to the 1780s, was once home to the apothecary Antoine Amedee Peychaud, who created New Orleans's now-legendary Sazerac cocktail.
+Elegance and romance abound: tapestry-covered chairs, a fire flickering in the sitting room, and antiques-furnished rooms all contribute to the 19th-century feel.
+Some rooms are in the former bachelor quarters in the courtyard, others are on the upper floors of the main house, and there's also a two-story suite in the carriage house.
+Complimentary Wi-Fi and refreshments are added perks.

 Hotel Award Winner | 2013